Cahors : a marvel from the Lot

 A city steeped in historyA clever mix between Antiquity and the Middle Ages

-City of art and history, the town of Cahors has a particularly rich past.
+City of art and history, City Cahors has a particularly rich past.
 Whether during the Roman era, the dark times of the Middle Ages, the influence of the Renaissance or our contemporary era, you will find many traces of these periods that have marked history.
-Indeed, between vestiges dating from Roman antiquity, medieval half-timbered houses and/or sublime twin bays, and historical monuments listed as UNESCO World Heritage, you will learn more about the rich past of the Cadurcian city.
+In effect, between vestiges dating from Roman antiquity, medieval half-timbered houses and/or sublime twin bays, and historical monuments listed as World Heritage by UNESCO, you will learn more about the rich past of the Cadurcian city.

 A city with a predominant natureWhen naturalness becomes part of the city world

-The town of Cahors has a close relationship with the nature that surrounds it.
+City Cahors has a close relationship with the surrounding nature.
 Nestled in the hollow of one of the meanders of the Lot River, this town stands out thanks to a perfect symbiosis between the city world and the rural world.
 In fact, the surrounding cliffs that structure the city offer sumptuous paintings with marked and wooded reliefs, no matter where you are.
 The sounds of birds and the river are also omnipresent, allowing you to savor the excitement of the city in a serene atmosphere.

 An oasis of humanity within a rural and wild territory, this small town will give you a breath of fresh air.